-So after I shared the recipe for patishapta last week, I got several enquiries about khoya which made me realise the error of my ways.
+So after I shared the recipe for patishapta last week (read An Everlasting Love for Patishapta), I got several enquiries about khoya which made me realise the error of my ways.
 While some were unaware of khoya, those who live outside India faced availability issues.
 Indian stores in the United Kingdom, United States, Australia, etc. will definitely sell khoya.
 But as my elder sister pointed out “I don’t have the time to drive all the way to the Indian market”.

 This prompted me to do a bit of research about khoya – also known as mawa – and I have found a quick (relatively) way to make khoya at home.